Shengzhou9610/Shengzhou9610.github.io/publications.md

 ## Thesis

-- [Functions and regulations of the Hippo signaling pathway intestinal homeostasis and tumorigenesis](https://shengzhou9610.github.io/mypaper/thesis/Hippo Pathway.pdf)<br>**Shengzhou Wen** (Advisor: Prof. Zhezhuang Xu)<br>Research about hippo signaling by intestinal organoid<br>**Abstract:** *The intestine is an important digestive organ.
+- [Functions and regulations of the Hippo signaling pathway intestinal homeostasis and tumorigenesis](https://shengzhou9610.github.io/mypaper/thesis/Hippo Pathway.pdf)<br>**Shengzhou Wen** (Advisor: Prof. Faxing Yu)<br>Research about hippo signaling by intestinal organoid<br>**Abstract:** *The intestine is an important digestive organ.
 Intestinal diseases such as acute or chronic enteritis*
   *and colorectal cancer pose a great threat to human health, which endows the studies related to intestine with great* *scientific and clinical value.
 The Hippo signaling pathway plays an important role in proliferation and differentiation* *of intestinal stem cells, and is involved in diverse physiological and pathological processes in the intestine.
 In this*